EBIvariation/metadata-ws/docs/reference-sequence-import.md

 The reference sequence XML is retrieved via ENA API like other objects

-##### ASSEMBLY XML
+### GENOME_ASSEMBLY XML
 The assembly accession returns an assembly XML which can be parsed via the _ASSEMBLYDocument_ factory parser.
-The patches are calculated only for GRch| GRcm from the alias name.
-A reference sequence is created by parsing the accession, name, patch and taxon details.
+A reference sequence is created by parsing the accession, name, patch and taxonomy.
+Patch numbers are calculated only for GRC assemblies for human (GRCh) and mouse (GRCm).

 Example of assembly XML below,
 ```